 Tell us about your background

-What tools and modelling/analysis methods have you looked into?
+What tools and modelling or analytics methods do you use

 Any cool visualisations for us less technical folk?

-What advice do you have for the couch fan who wants to start playing around with some data
+What advice do you have for the couch fan who wants to start playing around with sports data